A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Relaxed trust-region method

-and can be quickly checked with the corresponding relaxed cheap surrogate criteria, cf. \cite{paper1, YM2013}.
-Moreover, we evaluate the same FOM-based termination criterion~\cref{eq:global_termination_TR} as in the TR-RB algorithm.
-If the outer algorithm is not terminated, we enrich the model and again solve \eqref{eq:rel_TRRBsubprob} until convergence.
-The rest of the algorithm can be followed analogously to the fully certified version.
+To conclude, \cref{alg:basic_TRRB} summarizes the main steps of the algorithm.
+We note that in lines \ref{suff_dec} and \ref{accept} of \cref{alg:basic_TRRB}, we have neglected detailed information on the exact computational procedure concerning the cheap conditions for the sufficient decrease conditions according to \cite{YM2013} and the enlarging of the TR-radius with a suitable accessible condition.
+For both features, we again refer to~\cite{paper1}.
+In \cref{fig:illustration}, we illustrate the described procedure for a simple example with a two-dimensional parameter space.

+\begin{remark}[Choice of the surrogate] We emphasize that the above presented relaxed algorithm can be used for arbitrary surrogates that enable a corresponding error control and the convergence can be shown, cf. \cref{Thm:convergence_of_TR}.
+The variants in former works were abbreviated by the TR-RB algorithm, where RB explicitly refers to the (global) reduced basis reduction.
+In order to underline the generality, we avoided the explicit use of this abbreviation. \end{remark}

+\begin{remark}[Equivalence of the error aware R-TR and TR] Independent of the reduction approach, we also emphasize that the introduced relaxed TR approach is (apart from the sub-problem solver and minor specifics) equivalent to the algorithm from \cite{paper1} and \cite{paper2} if $\varepsilon^{(k)} = 0$.
+Thus, the relaxed TR algorithm can be interpreted as the original TR algorithm with a warm start. \end{remark}

-Concerning the convergence, due to conditions \eqref{eq:converge_to_zero} of the relaxation sequences, asymptotic convergence of the R-TR-RB algorithm can be proven along the same lines as in \cite[Theorem 3.8]{paper2}, formulated in the following theorem: \begin{theorem}[Convergence of the R-TR-RB algorithm, cf.~\cite{paper2}] Let $(\varepsilon_\text{TR}^{(k)})_k$ and $(\varepsilon_\text{cond}^{(k)})_k$ be relaxation sequences that fulfill \eqref{eq:converge_to_zero} and let sufficient assumptions on the Armijo search to solve \eqref{eq:rel_TRRBsubprob} be given; cf.~\cite{paper2}.
-Then every accumulation point $\bar\mu$ of the sequence $\{\mu^{(k)}\}_{k\in\mathbb{N}}\subset \Params$ generated by the above described R-TR-RB algorithm is an approximate first-order critical point for $\Jhat_h$, i.e., it holds
+Concerning the convergence, we can reuse the convergence result of the TR algorithm from \cite[Theorem 3.8]{paper2}, formulated in the following theorem. \begin{theorem}[Convergence of the relaxed error aware adaptive TR algorithm] Let $(\varepsilon^{(k)})_k$ be a null sequence as defined above.
+Let sufficient assumptions on the Armijo search to solve \eqref{eq:rel_TRRBsubprob} be given; cf.~\cite{paper2}.
+Then every accumulation point $\bar\mu$ of the sequence $\{\mu^{(k)}\}_{k\in\mathbb{N}}\subset \Params$ generated by the described R-TR-RB algorithm is an approximate first-order critical point for $\Jhat_h$, i.e., it holds

+\end{theorem} \begin{proof} Since $\varepsilon^{(k)} = 0$ for all $k > K$, we can consider the result of the $K$ iterations of the R-TR as a warm start for the TR.
+Hence, let $\mu^{(K)}$ be the initial guess of the TR algorithm.
+Then, the convergence theorem \cite[Theorem~3.8]{paper2} can be used and automatically holds for the R-TR. \end{proof}